 REPLACING MISSING TEETH

 In many ways, a dental implant is one of the most effective solutions for replacing a missing tooth.
 An implant is designed to replace the missing tooth roots as well as the visible portion of the tooth.
-Implants are made of titanium, which is a material impervious to decay and tends to be a long term, effective solution for lost teeth.
+Implants are made of titanium, which is a material impervious to decay and tends to be a long-term, effective solution for lost teeth.

 For patients missing a full or partial arch of teeth, we can use a few strategically placed implants to support a full or partial denture.
 Traditional dentures can be uncomfortable, cause slippage, and make chewing and speaking difficult.
 With implant-secured dentures, your dentures are fixed into place so you can chew, speak, and smile confidently.
-A denture secured by dental implants is sometimes referred to as “All-On-Four”, which is as few as 4 strategically placed implants are used to support an entire arch and is fixed into place.
+A denture secured by dental implants is sometimes referred to as “All-On-Four”, which is as few as 4 strategically placed implants that are used to support an entire arch and are fixed into place.